ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 Optional commands, partially optional commands are in curly brackets <code>{}</code>.

 <b>The following assumes that all instances run on separate servers.
-If you have one single server, or your own NGINX instance, just skip all NGINX related steps and us the configurations provided under _Separate NGINX Configurations_</b>
+If you have one single server, or your own NGINX instance, just skip all NGINX related steps and use the configurations provided under _Separate NGINX Configurations_</b>

 1. [GitLab](#gitlab)
 2. [Jenkins](#jenkins)